asifulhaque087/kaj-bazar/README.md

 # Kaj Bazar

-This is a scalable freelance marketplace build with microservices architecture, real-time communication and database per service polyglot persistence pattern.
+This is a scalable freelance marketplace build with microservices (10 domains) architecture, real-time communication and database per service polyglot persistence pattern.

 This application is in development.
 It has already included all the features listed in [Done Stories](#done-stories).
 But soon Its going to have all features listed in [All Stories](#all-stories) 🚀.